rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ---

 When building software we sometimes need to build it in a way so it will last for years.
 Some projects I've worked on used software that was running for almost 10 years.
-Within these 10 years the software had experienced many changes.
-For example language changes, framework changes, libraries that need to be replaced and many more.
-When this is the case the software needs to be build in a way to account for those many changes with little impact.
+Within these 10 years, the software had experienced many changes.
+For example language changes, framework changes, libraries that need to be replaced, and many more.
+When this is the case, software needs to be built in a way to account for those many changes with little impact.

 <!--more-->

 ## Foreword

 When designing application architectures I often use these principles myself to make the software last and allow for easy change.
-With every project I also write design documentation with these principles in them, and thus have written them down for quite some times already.
+With every project, I also write design documentation with these principles in them and thus have written them down quite some times already.
 The goal of these blog series is to share what I have learned when designing these application architectures and hopefully they can also help you.

-Please remember that there is no single way to design a application architecture.
-These principles certainly help but feel free to adjust them when this fits your needs better (I know I do, depending of the needs of my clients).
+Please remember that there is no single way to design an application architecture.
+These principles certainly help but feel free to adjust them when this fits your needs better (I know I do, depending on the needs of my clients).

 ## Layers and boundaries

-We try to organize our application's code by using directory structures, layers and boundaries.
+We try to organize our application's code by using directory structures, layers, and boundaries.
 These boundaries can be clear at first but sometimes the become fuzzy if we're not careful.
 Having clear boundaries in our application helps us and others understand how the application is working.

-I often split my application's into 3 mayor parts that each have their own purpose.
+I often split my application into 3 major parts that each have their purpose.
 These 3 layers have different goals and structure's what makes it easy to keep them apart:

 ```
 src/